pau-lo/pau-lo/README.md

 ### Hi there 👋

-✨ Greetings! from Paulo.
+✨ Greetings!
 Nice to meet you! ✨

 📫 How to reach me: